gavincotterill/modulr/cran-comments.md

 * Currently no DOI, getting ready to resubmit manuscript.

-* All SUGGESTs are now on CRAN.
+* All SUGGESTs are currently available on CRAN.